noahjahn/docker-workshop/docs/nodejs.md

       - ./:/home/node/app
 ```

 Create the bin directory as well as two shell scripts that help us wrap running `npm` and any command in the node container service.
-The shell scripts need to be executable and we can make symlinks to them in the root of the `express` directory.
+The shell scripts need to be executable, and we can make symlinks to them in the root of the `express` directory.

 ```shell
 cd express